 My Books

+I write immersive 1st person POV fiction, usually in the PG to PG-13 range.
 My characters are sometimes human, sometimes not—and prefer not to be judged by that criteria.
-They’re also very fussy about pigeonholing their life stories into neatly-labeled genres.
+(They’re also very fussy about pigeonholing their lives into neatly-labeled genres.)

 Motherhood, childhood, family, identity, and generational trauma are all prominent themes, portrayed with a mix of humor and drama depending on the characters.